aTnT/Plot2Map/README.md

 ### AGB map validation

-Now let's suppose we want to validate an AGB map on the `sampled_plots` data above.
+Now let's suppose we want to validate an AGB map on the `preprocessed_plots_biome_temp` data above.
 We give an example of doing this with the `invDasymetry()` function where the AGB map is the ESA-CCI AGB dataset.